yuu-nkjm/sorm4j/README.md

 - [Key Features](https://scrapbox.io/sorm4j/Key_Features)
     - The key features of Sorm4j, see here.
 - [Performance](https://scrapbox.io/sorm4j/Performance)
-    - If you need more benchmark result, please take a look at the [Performance](https://scrapbox.io/sorm4j/Performance) page and the [Benchmark of Sorm4j](https://github.com/yuu-nkjm/sorm4j-jmh) repository.
+    - If you need more benchmark results, please take a look at the [Performance](https://scrapbox.io/sorm4j/Performance) page and the [Benchmark of Sorm4j](https://github.com/yuu-nkjm/sorm4j-jmh) repository.
 - [Developer Guide](https://scrapbox.io/sorm4j/Developer_Guide)
     - The detailed manual is here.

 ## Versioning
 This project uses [Semantic Versioning](https://semver.org/) from 1.0.0.

-The interfaces and classes in the following packages are public API.
+The interfaces and classes in the following packages are public APIs.

  - org.nkjmlab.sorm4j
  - org.nkjmlab.sorm4j.annotation